HadellHadell/Gym-Exercise/README.md

 The footer sits at the bottom of all the websites pages and display links and font awesome symbols to social media platforms where the gym is active

 ### Header:
-The header contains the logo of the gym "Gym Exercise and the navigation links mentioned earlier.
+The header contains the logo of the gym "Gym Exercise" and the navigation links mentioned earlier.
 The logo has the function that when you click it you automatically gets directed to the homepage

 ## future features: